Was Tiger's schedule of four events in five weeks overly ambitious?

 All of which takes us back to Albany Golf Club in the Bahamas, where Woods showed so much promise in December.
 Although he finished far out of contention at the Hero World Challenge, he led the field in birdies.
 There were no signs of injury or trepidation.

 Woods arrived early and played golf every day.
-On the Sunday prior to the tournament, during a 2-hour practice session, Woods had no trouble carrying drives more than 300 yards, shaping shots in both directions with his various clubs while showing no pangs of discomfort.
+On the Sunday before the tournament, during a two-hour practice session, Woods had no trouble carrying drives more than 300 yards, shaping shots in both directions with his various clubs while showing no pangs of discomfort.

 You think the long flight here was tough on Woods?
 The journey home might be more difficult, with or without any lingering pain.